kailash-manasarovar/statement/docs/index.md

 Perhaps they even run a betting segment; will she kill herself?
 Or should we just murder her?

+No wonder Christine said, ["Why does someone always have to die?"](timeline/2023/december.md#piano-concert).

 The suicide statistics in Denia are off the scale.

 The end goal of everything that happened to me, and any other target, was death; either by suicide, or murder.